All Resources

 App Builders Comparison

 App builders generate a working application from a plain-English prompt.
-They're the fastest way to go from idea to deployed prototype, and the space has bifurcated cleanly by target platform: Lovable owns web, Rork owns mobile.
+They're the fastest way to go from idea to deployed prototype, and the space has split cleanly by target platform: Lovable is a strong web-app starting point, while Rork is a strong mobile-app starting point.
 They're complementary tools — not competitors.
 Pick by where your users will actually open your product.

 The category is evolving fast.
 In 2024, most of these tools could only generate basic UI.
-By early 2026, Lovable scaffolds full-stack web apps with database, auth, and payments wired up; Rork ships production-signed iOS and Android binaries straight to the App Store.
-The gap between "prototype" and "production-ready" is shrinking every month.
+By early 2026, Lovable can scaffold full-stack web apps with database and auth integrations, while Rork supports mobile app generation and store submission workflows.
+The gap between "prototype" and "production-ready" is shrinking, but you still need review before real users or payments are involved.

 Lovable (Web)Rork (Mobile)